lakchote/amplifrens/README.md

 Keep up with the latest crypto news, make frens and prove your value to others (employers, DAOs, anons).

-AmpliFrens helps you in 3 ways:
+AmpliFrens helps you in 4 ways:

+- It gives you a decentralized reputation system to show off your general crypto knowledge (every day the author of the most upvoted contribution receives a soulbound token contributing to his status)
 - With profiles, you can make yourself known by sharing important news.
 - With statuses, you can meet people who are as deep in the crypto rabbit hole as you are.
 - With news categories, you can stay updated on the news that matter to you.